xiaolei-lab/rMVP/README.md

 If you have Principal Components data

 **filePC**, name of Principal Components matrix data, the dimension is n * nPC (n is sample size, nPC is number of first columns of PCs), no taxa names and header row included
-**type.pc**, [DEPRECATED] type of data in Principal Components matrix file, "char", "integer", or "double", default is "double"
 **sep.pc**, seperator of Principal Components file

 > `mvp.pc.txt`